-3.3.1 Certificate Renewal Re-key
+3.3.1 Identification and Authentication for Routine Re-key

 When the subscriber requests certificate renewal, the private key pair is used to add the signature to the certificate application file.
 The certificate application file is submitted to the RA.
 The RA shall use that subscriber's public key to verify the digital signature on that certificate application to identify the subscriber identity.
 Expired, suspended and revoked certificates may not be renewed.
 The certificate may be renewed up until the subscriber public key usage time limit in section 6.3.2.2 at the latest to maintain key pair security.